Jamala Rogers, Executive Director

-Jamala is a founding member of the Organization for Black Struggle and served as Chair of the organization for many years.
-Jamala is currently serving as the interim Executive Director and has worked diligently to re-align the work with its values and mission.
+Jamala is a founding member of the Organization for Black Struggle and served as Chair of the organization for many years before being selected as the Executive Director.
 She is an organizer with five decades of experience, a respected leader in the Black Liberation Movement and a prolific writer.

 Aaron Burnett, Organizer